wazuh/wazuh-documentation/source/getting-started/use_cases/incident_response.rst

       <timeout_allowed>yes</timeout_allowed>
     </command>

-Active responses set the conditions that need to be met to trigger them on top of the defined commands.
-Below is an example of a configuration that would trigger the ``firewall-drop`` command when the log analysis rule ``100100`` is matched.
+On top of the defined commands, active responses set the conditions that need to be met to trigger them.
+Below is an example of a configuration that triggers the ``firewall-drop`` command when the log analysis rule ``100100`` is matched.

   .. code-block:: xml